markfinger/python-webpack/README.md

 [![Build Status](https://travis-ci.org/markfinger/django-webpack.svg?branch=master)](https://travis-ci.org/markfinger/django-webpack)

-Generate JS bundles from Django.

-django-webpack calls webpack on your [webpack config files](webpack.github.io/docs/configuration.html) and returns paths to the bundled assets.
+Generates JS bundles from Django by calling webpack on your [webpack config files](webpack.github.io/docs/configuration.html) and provides helpers to integrate the bundles into your frontend.

 ```python
 from django_webpack import WebpackBundle